Should I be concerned about the Oxford/AstraZeneca vaccine? - The Courier

 “The first thing to do is to be absolutely certain that the clots did not have some other cause, including Covid-19.”

-AstraZeneca says it has not found any increased risk of blood clots.

-It said: “An analysis of our safety data of more than 10 million records has shown no evidence of an increased risk of pulmonary embolism or deep vein thrombosis in any defined age group, gender, batch or in any particular country.
+The pharmaceutical giant said a “careful review of all available safety data” of more than 17 million people vaccinated in the EU and UK with the AstraZeneca jab has shown “no evidence of an increased risk of pulmonary embolism, deep vein thrombosis (DVT) or thrombocytopenia, in any defined age group, gender, batch or in any particular country.”

-“In fact, the observed number of these types of events are significantly lower in those vaccinated than what would be expected among the general population.”
+Its chief medical officer Dr Ann Taylor said the number of cases of blood clots reported in this group “is lower than the hundreds of cases that would be expected among the general population”.

 Support The Courier today.